TidalPaladin/UT-Dallas-CS-6301-CNNs/Homework/hw7/code/TFRecords.md

         # Merge residual and main
         return self.merge([main, res])
 ```

 ## Final Model

 Finally, we can assemble these blocks into the final model.
-Note
-that the tail and other simple layers are defined within the
-Resnet model class, rather than being subclassed as we did
-with the other building blocks.
-This choice came down to the
-simplicity of tail and other non-subclassed layers.

-Also worth noting is the use of `layers.GlobalAveragePooling2D`.
-There
-is no `keras.layers.reduce_mean()` layer, but this operation represents
-global average pooling so we simply choose the correct layer class.
+Note that `Keras` provides a variety of simple ways to tweak
+the model, such as adding regularization.
+In fact, one could
+probably construct the model and override layers as member variables
+to apply tweaks without altering the main class.
+Subclassing is
+another option.

 ```python
 class Resnet(tf.keras.Model):